f4exb/dsdcc/Readme.md

 While DSDcc is intended to be patent-free, `mbelib` that it uses describes functions that may be covered by one or more U.S. patents owned by DVSI Inc. The source code itself should not be infringing as it merely describes possible methods of implementation.
 Compiling or using `mbelib` may infringe on patents rights in your jurisdiction and/or require licensing.
 It is unknown if DVSI will sell licenses for software that uses `mbelib`.

-If you are not comfortable with this just do not compile or use this software.
+If you are not comfortable with this just do not compile with `mbelib` support and you will still be able to extract the MBE frames and process them outside DSDcc with the help of a hardware dongle for example (e.g. ThumbDV USB dongle).

+If you still want `mbelib` support you have to use the `-DUSE_MBELIB=ON` directive on the `cmake` command line and of course you need to have `mbelib` installed in your system.

 <h1>Supported formats</h1>